The 16 Very Best Things to Do in Ironbridge Gorge

 Coalport China Museum

-Coalport China Museum has nothing to do with China and everything to do with china ceramics, crockery and tableware.
-Coalport China Museum is a small but interesting museum with a curiously-shaped bottle kiln that you can walk inside to see how they fired the china.
-You can also get your eyes on some china made for Queen Victoria and see the Northumberland Vase, the biggest item ever made at Coalport.
+Coalport China Museum has nothing to do with China and everything to do with Chinese ceramics, crockery and tableware.
+Coalport China Museum is a small but interesting museum with a curiously shaped bottle kiln that you can walk inside to see how china was fired.
+You can also get your eyes on some china made for Queen Victoria, including the Northumberland Vase, the largest item ever made at Coalport.

 Address: Coalport China Museum, High St, Telford TF8 7HT